Family Constellations for DIVORCE & RELATIONSHIP TRANSITIONS

 We explore questions such as:

-• What helps a child relax, rather than manage the adults around them?
+- What frees a child from carrying the emotional weight of the adults around them?

-Through a systemic and body-aware approach, parents often discover:
+Through an integrated systemic and body-based approach, parents often discover:

-• a reduction in emotional reactivity with the other parent
+- Reduced emotional reactivity in interactions with the other parent.

 This work does not require reconciliation, agreement, or forcing harmony.
 It supports functional respect, emotional separation, and clear roles — so children no longer have to bridge what the adults cannot.